whittcarson/MIST4610GroupProject2/README.md

 <img width="625" alt="BEV Heat" src="https://github.com/whittcarson/MIST4610GroupProject2/assets/131502055/748ac9a2-1c8f-40ba-84a8-b823729e8006">

 # MANIPULATIONS
+We did not manipulate any raw data, but we did apply measurable functions to certain columns.
+For example, we applied the count function to "Electric Vehicle Range" in Q1 in order to show the number of EV types and discrepancies between EV makes.
+Also, we applied the average function to "Electric Range '' in Q2 to set a standard for comparing the electric range year-after-year in the graph.
+All filters/marks applied to the data are solely intended to show the viewer quantifiable information related to the questions.
+In regards to integrity, our data has no inaccuracies, irrelevancies, or 3rd party imports.

 # TABLEAU PACKAGED WORKBOOK
 The Tableau Packaged Workbook featuring these graphs and the dataset is attached in the repository.